 Private hospitals are run by private organisations, unlike public hospitals, which are run by government.
-Private hospitals charge patients directly for services, including pregnancy and birth services.
+Private hospitals charge patients directly for services, including pregnancy, birth and postnatal care.

 If you choose to give birth in a private hospital, you also choose your own obstetrician.
 Your pregnancy appointments will be with the obstetrician.
 This can give you the chance to get to know your obstetrician, which many women like.

-Private hospitals are an option for some pregnant women, although private hospitals don’t always have the facilities to care for high-risk pregnancies and women and babies who experience complications during labour and birth.
+Private hospitals are an option for some pregnant women, although private hospitals don’t always have the facilities to care for high-risk pregnancies or women and babies who have complications during labour and birth.

-Some private hospitals have information nights, hospital tours or online virtual tours.
+Some private hospitals have information sessions, tours or online virtual tours.
 Call the hospitals that you’re interested in or check their websites to find out about these options.